J.P. Crawford Player Props: Mariners vs. Yankees

 J.P.
 Crawford At The Plate

-- In 15 games this season (22.4%), Crawford has picked up an RBI, and in six of those games (9.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Crawford has driven in a run in 15 games this season (22.1%), including six games with more than one RBI (8.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.